Get to Know the History of the Romanian Capital

 The story of Bucharest is one where great development has wrestled with great turmoil.
 The 20th Century was no different.
 Occupied by the Central Powers during WWI, the city had to deal with fascism in various forms before the next world war.
 Moving from Axis to Allied hands, the city suffered terrible damage thanks to German retaliatory bombing.

 After the war, the People’s Republic was established in 1947, bringing the city under a communist regime until 1989.
 While certain civil liberties were restricted, there was still growth.
 Some of the city’s most famous landmarks such as the National Opera House, which puts on some of Europe’s finest classical performances in music; opera and dance, were established.

 Since liberation from the Communist regime, Bucharest has built itself into a thoroughly modern city which still shows great reverence to its past.
 This can be seen in the rebuilding of any of its most treasured buildings such as the George Enescu Palace, which is well-worth a visit.
 While much of its history has been turbulent, the real untold story of Bucharest is about how far it is come in the last three decades.

 This is a vibrant city with incredible food, nightlife, cultural importance and a burgeoning tech industry which is making more and more people flock for more than a holiday.
-If you want to see for yourself, contact the K+K Hotel Elisabeta to see if you could benefit from special offers such as our Business in Bucharest deal.
+If you want to see for yourself, contact the K+K Hotel Elisabeta to see if you could benefit from special offers such as our K+K Package.